Back To Search Results

 Introduction

-A pulmonary embolism (PE) occurs when a blood clot obstructs the pulmonary artery or its branches.
-In deep vein thrombosis (DVT), a thrombus develops within the deep veins, most commonly in the lower extremities.
+Acute pulmonary embolism (PE) is a life-threatening condition that occurs when a blood clot that has arisen from a different area obstructs the pulmonary arteries.
+Most commonly, PE originates from a deep vein thrombosis (DVT) in the lower extremities.
 PE usually occurs when a part of this thrombus breaks off and enters the pulmonary circulation.
-PE rarely occurs from the embolization of other materials into the pulmonary circulation, such as air, fat, or tumor cells.[1]
-The spectrum of PE and DVT combined is called venous thromboembolism (VTE).p
+PE rarely occurs from embolizing other materials into the pulmonary circulation, eg, air, fat, or tumor cells.[1]
+Together, PE and DVT comprise venous thromboembolism (VTE), a significant cause of morbidity and mortality worldwide.
+Risk factors for PE include genetic predispositions like thrombophilia and acquired conditions, including prolonged immobility, surgery, and malignancy.

 Etiology